qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

-# Embed Qlik Sense using qlik-embed and emulated SSO (Single Sign On) via OAuth impersonation
+# Embed Qlik Sense & Qlik Answers using qlik-embed and emulated SSO (Single Sign On) via OAuth impersonation

 > [!IMPORTANT]
 > This project is not production ready.
 It is structured for learning and evaluation of the qlik-embed project with a